Kidchai/LibraryManagementSystem/README.md

 $ docker-compose up
 ```

-Now you need just open your web browser and navigate to http://localhost:8080/api/books or http://localhost:8080/api/people.

 ## What about other versions?

 If you're interested in seeing how my application has evolved over time, you can check out the other branches, which